richardbarran/django-minipub/README.rst

 - Erm, that's it.

-The above fields are then used in plenty of boilerplate code for the admin, views, sitemaps, Atom feeds (still to do),  and so on.
+The above fields are then used in plenty of boilerplate code for the admin, views, sitemaps, and so on.

+TODO:
+- Atom feeds.
+- The list view shows the latest articles/posts... add alongside this the ListView so that devs can add custom ordering (and not be forced to use 'date, descending').
+- Add OpenGraph template snippet (article tags)